johnalison/obsidian-notes/3-resources/MAC/RenewEduRoam.md

    - To request a new certificate, please go to CERN Certification Authority Site: https://ca.cern.ch/ca/.
    - I clicked on "New EduRoam Certificate"
-   - I clicked on Configure EduRoam: It downloaded a file
+   - I clicked on Configure EduRoam; It downloaded a file
    - I opened the file.
-   - Installed in system preferences > profile clicked install
+   - Open system preferences > Privacy & security > Profiles
+   - opened the profile and clicked install
    - opened keychain access, found eduroam under login/My certificates.
    - Marked the new certificates as always trust: right-click getinfo > trust > Always trust